Guide To Hiking Rattlesnake Arches

 We hiked the route that begins at the Pollock Bench Trailhead on the south side of the Colorado River between Grand Junction and Fruita.

 We were the only ones on the trail for most of the day.
-It was so awesome!
+It was awesome.

 The trail was well-maintained and well-marked for the most part, with signs pointing to Rattlesnake Arches.